Benefits & pensions

 Currently, no benefits obligatory above those covered under social insurance contributions.
 Sectorial pension schemes within some joint committees.
 Strict legal framework with regard to complementary pension schemes.

-The employer is required to withhold from the salary, the following amounts for social security purposes:
+The employer is required to withhold from the salary the following amounts for social security purposes:

-- 10% for retirement savings (capped at 79.2 UF Unidades de Fomento – approximately US$3,250)
+- 10 percent for retirement savings (salary capped at 81.6 UF Unidades de Fomento – approximately USD3,500)

-- 7% for health insurance and capped at 79.2 UF Unidades de Fomento – approximately US$3,250)
+- 7 percent for health insurance (salary capped at 81.6 UF Unidades de Fomento – approximately USD3,500)

-- 0.6% for unemployment insurance (capped at 118.9 UF Unidades de Fomento – approximately USD5,300).
+- 0.6 percent for unemployment insurance (salary capped at 122.6 UF Unidades de Fomento – approximately USD5,300).
 In case of fixed-term employment contracts, there are differences.

-- foreign staff with technical skills or university diplomas who prove that they have protection abroad for contingencies of health, old age retirement, disablement and death or
+- Foreign staff with technical skills or university diplomas who prove that they have protection abroad for contingencies of health, old-age retirement, disablement and death or

 Employers have no legal obligation to provide fringe benefits, other than benefits which may be voluntarily agreed upon in individual or collective agreements.
-There is no legal obligation to provide catering facilities, meals and transportation, however it is a common practice to pay modest allowances in compensation for such perks.
+There is no legal obligation to provide catering facilities, meals and transportation.
+However, it is a common practice to pay modest allowances in compensation for such perks.

 Additionally, the labor reforms that took effect in April 2017 bar employers from extending benefits negotiated as a part of collective bargaining agreement to non-union employees without obtaining the union's consent.

-Employees in Colombia must be enrolled in the social security system (for pension, health and labor risks) and employers have the obligation to make the corresponding monthly contributions on time.
+Employees in Colombia must be enrolled in the social security system (for pension, health and labor risks), and employers have the obligation to make the corresponding monthly contributions on time.

-If foreign employees are covered by the pension system in their home country, they are not obligated to be enrolled in the pension system and to pay monthly contributions to the Colombian pension system.
+If foreign employees are covered by the pension system in their home country, they are not obligated to be enrolled in the pension system or to pay monthly contributions to the Colombian pension system.